-All proposed plant is enclosed within the envelope of the building with a dedicated plant room at basement level.
-The accompanying Noise Report confirms that the plant would not have a detrimental impact on the amenity of the neighbouring occupiers in accordance with Camden Planning Guidance.
+7.91 All proposed plant is enclosed within the envelope of the building with a dedicated plant room at lower ground floor level.
+The accompanying Environmental Noise Assessment Report has been updated and again confirms that the proposed plant would not have a detrimental impact on the amenity of the neighbouring occupiers in accordance with Camden Planning Guidance.